tony-kuo/eagle/README.md

 **--phred64**  Reads quality scores are in phred64.
 Default is phred33.

-Without rerunning, we can get the classification from the point of view of ref2 as the reference hypothesis and ref1 as the alternative hypothesis with command line tools to switch REF and ALT and switching columns 5 and 6 to create a new list file.
-Then use the --readlist option to print the bam files.
+Without completely rerunning, we can get the classified output bam files for align2.bam using the --readlist option on the classified reads list.
+Keep in mind here that the resulting -.alt.bam contains the ref2 classified alignments.
+One may wish to switch the -.alt.bam and -.ref.bam names after they are written.

 ## References
 Tony Kuo and Martin C Frith and Jun Sese and Paul Horton.
 EAGLE: Explicit Alternative Genome Likelihood Evaluator.
 BMC Medical Genomics.
 11(Suppl 2):28. https://doi.org/10.1186/s12920-018-0342-1